top of page

 The cause of Tourette's Syndrome is unknown, but it's thought to involve abnormalities in certain brain regions and neurotransmitters, particularly dopamine.
 While no specific gene or set of genes has been conclusively linked to the disorder, genetic factors are believed to play a significant role, as the condition often runs in families.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, defines Tourette's Syndrome based on the presence of both multiple motor tics and one or more vocal tics, persisting for more than a year, with onset before age 18.
-According to the International Classification of Diseases (ICD-11), Tourette's Syndrome is classified under neurodevelopmental disorders, emphasizing its onset in childhood and its long-term nature.
+According to the International Classification of Diseases (ICD-11), Tourette's Syndrome is classified under neurodevelopmental disorders, emphasising its onset in childhood and its long-term nature.

 Behavioral therapy, particularly Comprehensive Behavioral Intervention for Tics (CBIT), has shown significant efficacy in reducing tic severity.
 CBIT includes components like habit reversal training and functional intervention, helping individuals to manage their tics effectively.